 Remove Any Threats

 Remove any threats to the rat.
-Whilst there are quite a few things that prey on rats, one of the most common threats is a cat (after all, cats do eat rats).
+While quite a few things prey on rats, one of the most common threats is a cat (after all, cats eat rats).

 If you have a cat, make sure it is either outside or locked away in another room.
 If a rat smells the scent of a cat, it will be very tentative about coming out to see you.
 This is the rat’s self-preservation kicking in here.

 Get the cat out of the room for a better chance of luring a rat out of hiding.
 In fact, get your cat out of the house if possible.

 Frequently Asked Questions

-While you may not have given it a lot of thought, the reality is that rats are all over.
-As long as there’s a human population, chances are that there are rats lurking nearby.
+While you may not have given it much thought, the reality is that rats are all over.
+As long as there’s a human population, rats are lurking nearby.
 Common rat hiding spots include small openings beneath homes, terraces, outhouses, and next to gates.
-Indoor hiring spots include cramped crawl spaces and basements, and in the middle of walls.
-Narrow spaces such as those beneath tubs, cabinets, and closets are also a favorite.
+Indoor hiring spots include cramped crawl spaces and basements and in the middle of walls.
+Narrow spaces beneath tubs, cabinets, and closets are also a favorite.

-Rats are cautious of humans and tend to view them in the same way they do predators.
-This forces them to take steps that will ensure that they don’t get in the crosshairs of humans.
-Additionally, rats are nocturnal animals, which means that they will often come out of hiding during the hours when you are least active.
+Rats are cautious of humans and tend to view them like they do predators.
+This forces them to take steps to ensure they don’t get in the crosshairs of humans.
+Additionally, rats are nocturnal animals, which means that they will often come out of hiding during the hours you are least active.